BHFock/BHFock/README.md

 **How do I write and pronounce my name?**

 In English, I replace the umlaut ö in my name Björn with oe.
 So, it's [Bjoern](https://www.howtopronounce.com/german/björn) - not Bjorn.
-The linked audio recording provides a pronunciation help.
-Birthday cards, I sign as Björn.
+The linked audio recording helps with pronunciation.
+On birthday cards, I sign as Björn.

+**Can you copy something from here?**

+Yes: `repo-grep` — an Emacs tool for fast, project-wide grep with one keystroke.
+Built for codebases with many folders or repos.
+Searches from the symbol under the cursor.
+No project setup required.

 <!--
 **BHFock/BHFock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.